ArNeo-VR/EDVA/releases/README.md

 Note that importing a package file **WILL OVERWRITE** any existing sounds or app/plugin files that have the same path and file name

 [Profiles]
- - EDVA Profile commands - [release] ED [ArNeo]-3.7.5N-Profile.vap
+ - EDVA Profile commands - "[release] ED [ArNeo]-3.7.5N-Profile.vap"
- - EDDI default profile (EDDI.vap) - [release] EDDI-3.7.1-Profile.vap -
+ - EDDI default profile (EDDI.vap) - "[release] EDDI-3.7.1-Profile.vap"

 [Apps]